secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 ```

 When calling `update`, we're checking to make sure that the sender of the message is also the contract
-owner because in our design we've decided that the `reset` transaction is something only the contract owner
+owner because in our design we've decided that the `reset` transExercise is something only the contract owner
 should be able send.

 In the event that the caller of `reset` is *not* the contract owner, we return a `ContractError` enum variant stating the sender is unauthorized.